3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 ```

 Interestingly CbSupportDxe seems to not have problem with finding GUID HOB,
 which is right after asserting reservation.
-It also pass installation of ACPI
+It also passes installation of ACPI
 and SMBIOS table.
 I just commented that reservation and moved forward to see
 what will happen.

 ### PcRtcEntry assert

-Next problem happen during initialization of RTC:
+Next problem happens during initialization of RTC:

 ```
 Loading driver at 0x000CFE50000 EntryPoint=0x000CFE507DB PcRtc.efi